Check out Justin Cisar and Tony Davis’s paper in Antimicrob. Agents Chemother.!

 Designed adenylation enzyme inhibitors such as salicyl-AMS are new potential antibiotics

 In the area of rational drug design, we are using a natural product-based sulfonyladenosine inhibitor design platform to target a variety of adenylation enzymes.
 This mechanistic superfamily of enzymes is involved in a wide range of biological processes, and many are promising new antibacterial and anticancer targets.
 Using this sulfonyladenosine design platform, we have developed inhibitors of several natural-product biosynthesis pathways that are involved in bacterial virulence and pathogenicity.
 We have identified a number of promising lead compounds and are investigating their potential as new antibiotics to combat pathogenic bacteria such as Mycobacterium tuberculosis, Staphylococcus aureus, and Pseudomonas aeruginosa.
-Notably, many pharmaceutical companies have abandoned their efforts in antibiotic drug discovery in recent years, emphasizing the need for continuing advances by academic researchers to combat the growing threat of bacterial multidrug resistance.
+Notably, many pharmaceutical companies have abandoned their efforts in antibiotic drug discovery in recent years while antibiotic-resistance is growing rapidly in the clinic, emphasizing the need for continuing advances by academic researchers to combat this growing threat.
 Recently, we have also applied similar sulfonyladenosine design strategies to develop protein-based probes of eukaryotic E1 activating enzymes that catalyze key steps in ubiquitination and related processes, revealing profound active site remodeling during catalysis.

 Novel natural product-based libraries target under-represented regions of chemical space

 We leverage multidisciplinary collaborations with biologists to evaluate the molecules we synthesize, with particular interests in cancer, infectious diseases, and metabolic disorders.
 This collaborative approach brings together the strengths of both chemists and biologists and is a critical aspect of our program.
-Our Tri-Institutional Research Program, which encompasses Sloan-Kettering, Cornell University, and the Rockefeller University, provides an ideal, fertile environment for these efforts.
+Our Tri-Institutional Research Program, which encompasses Sloan Kettering, Cornell University, and the Rockefeller University, provides a fertile environment for these efforts.
 The small molecule probes we are discovering are powerful tools for studying fundamental questions in biology and for validating new therapeutic targets in model systems.
 These molecules also provide valuable starting points for developing new, mechanism-based therapeutics.

 For more details, see our Research Projects page.